-- ill be completed anonymously, rish to do so.
-Results will be a but faculty members may sign the vailable to chairs.
+The assumption is that forms will be completed anonymously, but faculty members may sign the forms if they wish to do so.
+Results will be available to chairs.

 Department: Chair: Date:

-review plan for my department, of my department, I assign the fo and in the context of performa ollowing ratings to my departn e.
-Use [0] unsatisfactory - fail- nance that meets expectations, faculty and always interpreted d in a favorable light, [3]
+review plan for my department of my department, I assign the professional activity, and servi expectations, [1] faculty perfor performance expected of UMV , and in the context of performar following ratings to my departm in a favorable light, [3]

 Teaching Rating

 Commentary:

+D. 43

 Professional Activity Rating

 Commentary:

 Service Rating

 Commentary: